nodejs/node/doc/api/http.md

 You may also use an agent for an individual request.
-By providing `{agent: false}` as an option to the `http.get()` or `http.request()` functions, a one-time use `Agent` with default options and no connection pooling will be used for the client connection.
+By providing `{agent: false}` as an option to the `http.get()` or `http.request()` functions, a one-time use `Agent` with default options will be used for the client connection.

 `agent:false`: